Code-Institute-Submissions/Milestone-Project-One-18/README.md

 - [Gitpod](https://www.gitpod.io/): used to create the website.
 - [JPEG mini](https://www.jpegmini.com/): was used to conpress images
 - [Pingdom](https://tools.pingdom.com/#5ca554057c800000) used to test speed of website
+- [Google](https://www.google.co.uk/) was used to find unlicenced images for use on the site

 ## Acknowledgements

+I'd like to acknowledge my mentor, Felipe Souza Alarcon, for his support throughout this project.